A club statement on the Elite Player Performance Plan

 Our training ground has improved with the introduction of a new classroom & new physiotherapy rooms.
 The dressing rooms now provide each team with its own changing room and shower rooms.

 The EPPP requires that we undertake an audit process run by a Belgium company called Double Pass, in conjunction with the Premier League.
-They have visited the Academy and assessed how we coach and develop our players through our system.
-Double Pass were with us for 4 days after which their findings went back to The Premier league and we were delighted to be awarded category two.
+They will visit the Academy and assess how we coach and develop our players through our system.
+Double Pass will be with us for 4 days after which their findings will go back to The Premier league for our category to be determined.”